 The Guild of Professional Photographers inducted me as a lifetime member of the Photographers’ Bar in 2013.
 In their words, the award was for ‘evidencing an exceptional level of professional skill and consistency for images assessed over the course of an entire year’.
-Sweet!
 It’s challenging, to say the least, to open yourself up to criticism from some of the finest imaging pros in the country, and not just once, but every month for a year.
 But hey ho, it pushes you to be the best you can be.
-Which is something worth getting out of bed for!
+Which is something worth getting out of bed for.

-The world is your lobster
+The world is your toaster

 I am passionate about photography in many genres but I’m especially drawn to Landscape Photography.
 The photo below was one I took on the Yangtze River.
-I never thought of myself as incredibly lucky until I had the enormous privilege to be invited to China to show my landscape photos at an international exhibition in 2012.
+I never thought of myself as lucky until I had the enormous privilege to be invited to China to show my landscape photos at an international exhibition in 2012.
 If you’re in the mood, you can see more general examples by clicking this link, as well as those dotted around this site, of course.

 Let’s get you shooting better pictures

-You’ve heard more than enough about me – now it’s over to you!
+You’ve heard more than enough about me – now it’s over to you.
 Get in touch if you like the idea of gaining some down-to-earth, practical camera knowledge.
 It doesn’t matter how little you know.
 We all start somewhere.